kubermatic/docs/content/kubeone/main/guides/cis-benchmarking/cis1.8-kubeone1.7-k8s1.27/_index.en.md

 These are the possible results for each control:

-**Pass:** The KubeOne cluster passes the audit outlined in the benchmark.
+🟢 **Pass:** The KubeOne cluster passes the audit outlined in the benchmark.

-**Not Applicable:** The control is not applicable to KubeOne because of how it is designed to operate.
-Details are provided for it.

-**Warn:** The control is manual in the CIS benchmark and it depends on the cluster's use-case or some other factor that must be determined by the cluster operator.
-These controls have been evaluated to ensure KubeOne doesn't prevent their implementation, but no further configuration or auditing of the cluster has been performed.
+🔵 **Pass (Additional Configuration Required):** The KubeOne cluster passes the audit outlined in the benchmark with some extra configuration.
+The documentation is provided.

-**Fail:** The control will be fixed in a future KubeOne release.
+🔴 **Fail:** The control will be fixed in a future KubeOne release.

 ## Control Type: master
 ### 1.1.
 Control Plane Node Configuration Files